joshamilton/argonaut/docs/usage.md

 ```

 | `sample`  | Custom sample name.
 | `fastq_1` | Full path to FastQ file for ONT long reads or Illumina short reads 1.
-File has to be unzipped and have the extension ".fastq" or ".fq".
+File must have the extension ".fastq" or ".fastq.qz".
 | `fastq_2` | Full path to FastQ file for Illumina short reads 2.
-File has to be gzipped and have the extension ".fastq" or ".fq".
+File must have the extension ".fastq" or ".fastq.gz".

 An [example samplesheet](../assets/samplesheet.csv) has been provided with the pipeline.